 Lamborghini Veneno is one of the most expensive and rarest cars in the world.
 It was introduced at the Geneva motor show in 2013.
 With only 4 cars produced and only 3 were offered for sale and one was placed in the museum.

 Lamborghini went bankrupt only a few years after Ferruccio sold the company.
-In 1973 the world experienced a financial downturn and the oil crisis which heavily affected the bottom line of many car companies including Lamborghini. the company went bankrupt in 1978 and its future looks to vary on third ownership. which was later sold to Chrysler corporation in 1987 and to a Malaysian investment group in 1994 and ended up with the Volkswagen group in 1998.
+In 1973 the world experienced a financial downturn and the oil crisis which heavily affected the bottom line of many car companies including Lamborghini.
+The company went bankrupt in 1978 and thus has been through three different ownerships since then.
+First, it was sold to Chrysler corporation in 1987 and to a Malaysian investment Mycom Setdco and Indonesian group V Power Corporationgroup in 1994.
+Finally, it ended up with the Volkswagen group in 1998.

 Lamborghini’s current lineup consists of the following three models:

 It was launched in 2011 at the Geneva Motor Show.
 It is powered by a 6.5 L V12 offering a mid-engine, all-wheel-drive layout putting out 700ps-770ps depending on the variant mated to a single-clutch seven-speed semi-automatic transmission.
 Even with the single-clutch, gear shifts are performed in 50 milliseconds.
 Built on a carbon-fiber monocoque chassis.